Background:

 OR

-7. Anticoagulation with low-molecular-weight heparin (LMWH) will be permitted.
+7. Anticoagulation with low-molecular-weight heparin (LMWH) or any direct oral

-Patients receiving treatment with warfarin or any of the NOACs (rivaroxaban,
+be permitted.
+Patients receiving treatment with warfarin will be given the option

 8. Patients must have recovered to grade 1 or baseline from adverse events (AEs)